MatteoCus/ADeQA/README.md

 ## About

-This project was developed during a curricular internship period in TriZeta (18/09/2023 - 10/11/2023).
+This project was developed during a curricular internship period in TriZeta (18/09/2023 - 10/11/2023) to achieve bachelor degree @UniPD.
 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.